ABOUT KARL & THE WEBSITE

 I struggled on with this for a year and a half, but thankfully and fatefully applied successfully for the Head Coach job at Sutton Tennis & Squash Club (STSC), where I have been since the beginning of 2015.
 I LOVE this club – from the committee who manages it to the members to the amazing team of coaches.
 The club feels like it has it all – you might see a player ranked inside the top 500 ATP training on one court, with mini tennis happening on the next court, a disability session on the next and good old adult social tennis on a few more courts.
-The Men’s team have won the National Title 3 times, but it really is a social every-day kind of a club.
+The Men’s team have won the National Title 4 times and the Ladies twice!
+But it really is a social every-day kind of a club.

 Although credit is due to lots of people at STSC (coaches, members and management), I’m proud that we’ve built the coaching programme into something great – LOADS of kids on the programme, 10-12 schools and tennis camps that are even bigger and better than my Oxshott days.

 In 2017 the club had a crazy idea to try to combine the Head Tennis Coach role with an overall Club Manager role, which I successfully applied for.
-This has involved living at the club and taking on all kinds of new responsibilities – managing membership, marketing the club, overseeing maintenence, health & safety, communication with members, social events, bar & catering.
-What can I say except it’s been a steep learning curve but one that I really enjoy.
+This involved living at the club and taking on all kinds of new responsibilities – managing membership, marketing the club, overseeing maintenence, health & safety, communication with members, social events, bar & catering.
+What can I say except it was a steep learning curve but one that I really enjoyed.
 I have picked up a few new skills along the way.